-Yes, with an “s” more than one. 🙂 I’m just hoping I can find enough good pictures to state my case.
-(The ones I have so far are pretty old.
+Yes, low cost kitchen makeovers with an “s”… more than one. 🙂 I’m just hoping I can find enough good pictures to state my case.
+(The ones I have found so far are pretty old.
 They should give you a pretty good idea of what it looked like, I hope.)

 You really can make a kitchen look worlds better with a can of paint and a little updating.
-While certain kitchens are better off having an entire Kitchen Remodel Denver, a lot of them can be made to look extra beautiful without much work at all.
-When we moved into the house, the kitchen was beige sponge painted (not necessarily well either) and the previous owner had apples nailed to the wall so there were lots of holes left.
-It was a very suburban country kitchen.
-Ummm, not us at all.
-It also had oak cabinets.
+When we moved into the house, the kitchen was beige sponge-painted (not necessarily well either), and the previous owner had apples nailed to the wall so there were lots of holes left behind.
+It was a very “suburban country” kitchen.
+Ummm, not reflective of us at all.
+It also had golden oak cabinets.
 Now, oak can be lovely and many people love it.
-We don’t.
+We do not.
 I find it to be heavy, masculine, and dated.
-First thing we did was replace the stainless sink with a black granite one, paint the walls, and then just lived with that for a while.
+First thing we did was replace the stainless sink with a black granite one, paint the walls, and then just live with that for a while.

-We laid them on the countertops in sections until we were just happy with the way it looked.
+We just kept layering on the countertops in sections until we were happy with the way it looked.
 Then we waited for it to dry.
-The can says 2 hours- that is for a layer in a normal application.
-It takes a few more hours than that with this first section.
+The can says 2 hours- that is for a layer in a normal use.
+It takes a few more hours than that with the first section.
 I would recommend doing any connected countertops at the same time.
-In other words, don’t do one side of the kitchen and then come back in the morning to finish it if it has to connect over the sink- I think it might look odd and not adhere properly if one section was dry and the you slapped a wet section on top of it.
-Waiting on an island or whole other side of the kitchen I’m sure would be fine.
+In other words, don’t do one side of the kitchen and then come back in the morning to finish if it has to connect over the sink- I think it might look odd and not adhere properly if one section was dry and then you slapped a wet section on top of it.
+Waiting until another day for an island or whole other side of the kitchen I’m sure would be fine.

-Once that first section was dry we lightly sanded it with 220 grit paper all over and wiped it down with a damp cloth.
-When it was dry we slapped on another layer of Poly.
-We used both a roller and brush.
+Once that first layer was dry, we lightly sanded it with 400 grit sandpaper all over and wiped it all down with a damp cloth.
+When dry, slap on another layer of Poly.
+We found it easiest to use both a roller and a brush.
 Honestly it really doesn’t matter which you use.
-The key to avoiding brush strokes is use plenty on your brush and don’t over brush it out thin.
-In other words, put it on fairly thickly for build up and just enough before it starts to drip then slowly run the brush over the top and watch as it quickly levels out and the brush marks disappear.
-If this doesn’t happen, you don’t have your brush loaded up enough.
+The key to avoiding brush strokes in the Polycrylic is to use plenty on your brush and don’t “over brush” it out thin.
+In other words, put it on fairly thickly for the build-up and just enough before it starts to drip or “sag” then slowly run the brush over the top.
+Watch as it quickly levels out, and the brush marks disappear.
+If this doesn’t happen, you most likely don’t have your brush loaded up enough.
 Wait for each layer to dry absolutely completely before beginning another.

 We put at least 7 layers of Poly on it before we were comfortable with how it looked.
-Probably could have done 5 or 6 more, we just needed our kitchen back someday.
-I would recommend at least one layer added each year for maintenance.
+Probably could have done 5 or 6 more… we just needed our kitchen back someday.
+I would recommend at least adding one layer each year for durability.
 Other than that, it is fairly maintenance free.
-We cleaned it with 409 and wiped it down just like the formica countertop we had before.
+We cleaned it with 409 and generally treated it just like the Formica countertop we had before.

-I was able to find this silly picture of my goofy husband and silly neighbor that shows the backsplash (on the right) the countertops (on the left) and the cabinets.
+I was able to find this silly picture of my goofy husband and silly neighbor that shows the backsplash (on the right) the countertops (on the left) as well the painted cabinets.
 My apologies to my silly neighbor who, if she ever sees this, may be a whit upset with me for posting it.

 If I remember correctly this low cost kitchen makeover was in total well under $500 (maybe more in the $300-350 range) total I would think.
-I remember the countertops were around $70, paint was only 1 gallon to do all those cabinets, and the backsplash was probably the most pricey. $20 a sheet plus matching trim pieces.
+I remember the countertops were around $70, paint was only 1 gallon to do all those cabinets, and the backsplash was probably the most expensive part- $20 a sheet plus matching trim pieces.